valancej/documentation/_pro/getting-started/build-arguments.md

 {:toc}

 <div class="info-block">
 This feature is in private beta.
-If you are a Codeship customer with projects running on our Docker infrastructure, contact us at [beta@codeship.com](mailto:beta@codeship.com) to request access to this feature.
+If you are a Codeship customer with projects running on Codeship Pro, contact us at [beta@codeship.com](mailto:beta@codeship.com) to request access to this feature.
 </div>

 ## Overview: Build Arguments